o89p/js-debug-build/README.md

 # JS-Debug-Build
 Here are developer build binaries of some JS engine.
-Without compiling, you can try debug build and disassembly functions instantly.
+Without compiling, you can try debug builds and disassembly functions instantly.
 * SpiderMonkey(JavaScript-C58.0a1)
 * ...and more